arminhammer/wolkenkratzer/README.md

 let t = new wk.Template()

-t.addDescription('AWS CloudFormation Sample Template WordPress_Single_Instance: WordPress is web software you can use to create a beautiful website or blog.
+t.setDescription('AWS CloudFormation Sample Template WordPress_Single_Instance: WordPress is web software you can use to create a beautiful website or blog.
 This template installs WordPress with a local MySQL database for storage.
 It demonstrates using the AWS CloudFormation bootstrap scripts to deploy WordPress. **WARNING** This template creates an Amazon EC2 instance.
 You will be billed for the AWS resources used if you create a stack from this template.')

 let keyNameParam = new wk.Parameter('KeyName', {
   'Type': 'AWS::EC2::KeyPair::KeyName',